Dysania22/AI-testing/README.md

 If you run repeatedly into the en_core_web_sm error, close your IDE and restart.
 If you still run into problems, contact me via email.

-At this point you should be able to run the program by running app.py
+At this point you should be able to run the program by running app.py/running the flask project.